 Progression Free Duration = Percentage of patients whose tumors did not progress over the specified time period

 Progression Requirement = Whether the clinical trial included only patients with progressive disease (growing or new tumors)

 Download History of Phase II Clinical Trials with ACC Patients

 In reviewing the history of Phase II clinical trials in ACC, it is important to take note of two key factors:

-- Progression Requirements – Did the clinical trial require ACC patients to have documented progression (tumor growth greater than 20%) prior to starting therapy?
+- Progression Requirements – Did the clinical trial require ACC patients to have documented progression prior to starting therapy?
 ACC patients with metastases may have long periods of stable disease, making it difficult to determine whether stable disease in a study was the natural course of the disease or the result of the drug.
-Clinical trials that require progression give a better indication of the drug’s effectiveness.
+Clinical trials that require progression prior to entry give a better indication of the drug’s effectiveness.
 Whether disease progression was an inclusion criterion for each study is indicated in the second column from the right in the table above.

-- Clinical Benefit – Did the patient have an objective response (tumor shrinkage of at least 30%) or stable disease, either of which lasted longer than 6 months?
+- Clinical Benefit Greater than 6 Months – Did the patient have an objective response (tumor shrinkage of at least 30%) or stable disease, either of which lasted longer than 6 months?
 Sometimes patients have rapid tumor shrinkage that qualifies as an objective response, but then there is a rapid reversal and progression.
 Or a slow-growing ACC tumor, unaffected by the drug, may take 3 months to reach 20% growth; the patient will be classified as having stable disease despite the drug’s lack of efficacy.
 By using a longer horizon, this metric attempts to measure meaningful patient benefit.
 “Progression Free Duration”, the third column from the right in the table above, indicates what portion of treated patients did not have disease progression over 4, 6 and/or 12 months.

 For more background and details on clinical trials, please read ACCRF’s Guide to Systemic Therapy for Patients With Progressive ACC.